 The University of Virginia conducts research and trains budding scientists at the State Arboretum of Virginia, Blandy Experimental Farm.
 The farm also preserves a diverse collection of trees and plants.
 Several trails and a loop drive make it easy to explore the collection and enjoy the beauty.

-The hike to Eagle Rock Overlook is a short climb that’s a bit of a workout.
+The climb to Eagle Rock Overlook is a short hike to a beautiful view.
+It's a bit of a workout but worth the effort.
 It's not too difficult for younger kids as long as you take your time.
 The pay-off is a series of overlooks and impressive eastward views of the Shenandoah Valley countryside.
 One overlook even has a stone bench that makes a good picnic spot on this 3-mile out-and-back hike.

 Learn and Shop with the Artisans in Berryville VA

 Many artisans make their home and sell their wares in the small town of Berryville, in neighboring Clark County.
-Begin at the Barns of Rose Hill Cultural Arts Center to see current exhibits and learn about the artisans in town.
-The Barns also host special events and live entertainment.
-Next, wander through the downtown area, visiting shops and speaking with artisans about their creations.
+Begin at the Barns of Rose Hill Cultural Arts Center to see current exhibits then visit artisans at shops in the downtown area.

-Belle Grove Plantation is an antebellum farm once owned by Isaac and Nelly Hite.
-Nelly was the sister of future president James Madison.
-Tours share details of life on the plantation during the early 1800s and the period furnishings of the manor house.
-Outside, visitors can stroll the gardens and grounds in the pastoral country setting in Middletown.
+Belle Grove Plantation is an antebellum farm once owned by Isaac and Nelly Hite (the sister of President James Madison).
+Tours share details of life on the plantation for both the plantation owners and the enslaved people who lived here.
+Outside, visitors can stroll the gardens and grounds in this pastoral country setting in Middletown.

 Where to Eat in Winchester Virginia

 For breakfast, Big L's Bagels is a nice spot to start the day with a cup of joe and a homemade bagel.
-Or head to Bonnie Blue Market for generous and delicious omelets, biscuits, or shrimp and grits.
+Or head to Bonnie's Southern Market and Bakery for generous and delicious omelets, biscuits, or shrimp and grits.

 Explore more: 18 Fantastic Local Breweries and Restaurants in Winchester VA.